Generative Refinement Networks for Visual Synthesis: Method

 Inspired by the intuition of human drawing, we propose an elegantly simple autoregressive refinement framework for visual generation, which commences with a random token map.
 Let $F_t$ represent the state of the token map in step $t$.
 The objective is to predict the drawing map $Y_{t+1}$, based on the current state $F_t$.
 To explicitly formulate this process, we define $F_t$ as a composition of three components: a random map $Y_{rand}$, a drawing map $Y_t$, and a binary selection map $S_t$.
 The relationship is formally expressed in Eq. \ref{eq:ft}, where $F_t$ is constructed by selecting from $Y_t$ or $Y_{rand}$ based on the values in $S_t$.

-Intuitively, $S_t \cdot Y_t$ represents the current drawing while $\overline{S_t} \cdot Y_{rand} $ corresponds to the blank area without any information to mimic the intermediate step during the human drawing procedure. $S$ is designed to make the accumulation statistic $l$, namely the proportion of ones in $S$, increase monotonically from 0\% to 100\% during the refinement steps.
+Intuitively, $S_t \cdot Y_t$ represents the current drawing while $\overline{S_t} \cdot Y_{rand} $ corresponds to the blank area without any information, mimicking the intermediate step during the human drawing procedure. $S$ is designed to make the accumulation statistic $l$, namely the proportion of ones in $S$, increase monotonically from 0\% to 100\% during the refinement steps.
 Therefore, $F$ gradually converges to ideal token maps.
 In order to obtain $Y_{t+1}$, we employ a transformer $\Phi(\cdot)$ and approximate $p(Y_{t+1})$ as

-to model next-step drawing by fitting real token maps, where $cond$ denotes the generation condition, such as class embeddings or texts. $S_{t+1}$ is constructed following Eq. \ref{eq:mt_pt} based on $Y_{t+1}$.
+to model the next-step drawing by fitting real token maps, where $cond$ denotes the generation condition, such as class embeddings or texts. $S_{t+1}$ is constructed following Eq. \ref{eq:mt_pt} based on $Y_{t+1}$.
 An alternative approach based on prediction confidence was also investigated for constructing $S_{t+1}$.
 However, it produced inferior results, as detailed in Appendix \ref{appendix:random_confidence}.

 We introduce a complexity-aware sampling strategy to control $l_{t}$ to not only maintain its monotonicity, but also consider the uncertainty of $Y$.
 We will discuss the details below.
 Based on the prediction $Y_{t+1}$ and selection map $S_{t+1}$, the state $F_{t+1}$ is updated accordingly as mentioned in Eq. \ref{eq:ft}.
 Thus, a coherent loop of progressive generation and refinement is formed.
-The autoregressive mechanism allows us not only to improve more and more tokens with high certainty, but also to erase obvious errors with more context included as the drawing proceeds.
+The autoregressive mechanism allows us not only to improve an increasing number of tokens with high certainty, but also to erase obvious errors with more context included as the drawing proceeds.
 Ideally, the process converges to the best result as more and more information accumulates.
 The toy process is demonstrated in Fig. \ref{fig:framework}.